shchukin-alex/articles/GCD/2-QOS/QOS.md

 background
 ```

-# QOS propagation
+# QoS propagation

 Another important thing to understand is how QoS can be propagated between queues.
 As I mentioned before main thread is associated with `userInteractive` value.
-That's means all the tasks you are executing on the main thread will take the high priority.
+That's means all the tasks you are executing on the main thread will take the highest priority.

 ```swift
 DispatchQueue.main.async {